 "Spain is a peaceful land of giant hats and luchadores (or maybe we're getting that confused)."Fiction writers seem to not just confuse Mexico and Spain, but to fuse them into a strange amalgam of the most general stereotypes of both, much as Scotireland fuses Scotland and Ireland.
 Maybe it's because they share a language and religion, the fact that Mexico used to be a Spanish colony, they both have exotic foods and customs compared to an Anglo-Saxon culturenote , or simply that the author didn't check the facts and hasn't travelled much, either.
 American writers (and particularly those in California) also have the excuse that Mexico is literally over the border from the US while Spain is an ocean away, so the more familiar Mexican culture to them colours their perception of Spain.
-This approach, naturally, requires the writer to ignore that Mexican culture owes as much to the native cultures that existed there before the Spanish conquest as it does to Spain's (although Hollywood has never showed its strength when having to keep those apart either), that Mexico is more influenced by US culture than Spain is, and that the two countries are, simply put, an ocean apart from each other and have been not under the same flag for more than two centuries now, meaning that they have had ample room to develop independently from each other - be it in law, politics, holidays, food, dress, music or language.
-Indeed, not only do they speak different dialects of Spanish in Spain and Mexico (the epic wars between supporters of Spaniard and Latin American dubs in YouTube are testament to that) but there are several different accents and dialects within each country that can be very different compared to each other.
-In short, equating Spain and Mexico is like saying that the United Kingdom and the United States are basically the same.
+This approach, naturally, requires the writer to ignore that Mexican culture owes as much to the native cultures that existed there before the Spanish conquest as it does to Spain's (although Hollywood has never showed its strength when having to keep those apart either), that Mexico is more influenced by US culture than Spain is, and that the two countries are, simply put, an ocean apart from each other and have been not under the same flag for almost two centuries now, meaning that they have had ample room to develop independently from each other - be it in law, politics, holidays, food, dress, music or even language.
+Indeed, not only do they speak different dialects of Spanish in Spain and Mexico (the epic wars between supporters of Castillian and Latin American dubs in YouTube are testament to that) but there are also different accents and dialects within the countries themselves.
+In short, saying Spain and Mexico are the same is like saying that the United Kingdom and the United States are the same.
 In its usual form, this trope is represented by a group or town that is full of stereotypically Mexican or Spanish people, set in a location or doing an activity better suited to the other.
 That is, when they aren't just made into a mish-mash.
 It could be a Spanish mariachi band at a wedding instead of a tuna singing Clavelitos, or a town of thick-mustachioed men in sombreros and ponchos dancing Flamenco.
 When South of the Border and Latin Land are brought into the mix, it could even end with Spain being depicted as a hot, tropical jungle or desert full of revolutionary outlaws, sometimes fighting a Banana Republic run by a Fascist dictator (which might have been technically true during Franco's dictatorship, except there are no tropical jungles in Spain.
 But it's definitely false in anything set after 1978, and that being generous).
 US productions are likely to misrepresent Spaniards more often than Mexicans, since Mexicans have many more demonstrable stereotypes in American pop-culture than Spaniards do, and they will likely have a much easier time casting Mexican actors (or from anywhere else in Latin America) than Spanish ones, accents and even race be damned.
 In Japan, where both nations are equally exotic, the mix and mash is likelier to happen both ways.
 See Toros y Flamenco and South of the Border for Hollywood Atlas versions of Spain and Mexico, respectively.
 Contrast Latin Land for a similar fusion of different countries south of the United States in a process not that different of Spexico, with only jungle or llamas added for flavor depending on the circumstances, and narcoterrorists if convenient.
 Compare Far East, Ancient Grome, Scotireland, and Mayincatec.
 Spexico is not the only example of transatlantic fusion, however: a similar phenomenon occurs with depictions of Quebec in Hollywood movies as being full of Frenchmen with Parisian accents and mannerisms, and outside the Anglosphere some people can't see the difference between the UK and the USA either.

 - Viggo Mortensen was cast as a swashbuckling hero in the Spanish Film of the Book Alatriste.
 This trope comes into play as he speaks fluent Spanish, but it's the Argentine accent (he lived in Argentina in his youth for several years), which is different from both European (Castillian) and Mexican Spanish.
 Mortensen does his best to hide it, but he still sounds like he's having difficulty articulating.
 Given that the character is rather laconic anyway, the filmmakers might have thought that this was an acceptable artistic choice.